India abstains on UNGA resolution that deplores Russia's aggression against Ukraine | Law-Order

 India abstains on UNGA resolution that deplores Russia's aggression against Ukraine

-India on Wednesday abstained on a UN General Assembly resolution that strongly deplored Russias aggression against Ukraine, the third abstention in less than a week by the country in the world body on resolutions on the escalating crisis between Moscow and Kyiv.
+India on Wednesday supported the international community's call for an immediate ceasefire after abstaining on a UN General Assembly resolution that strongly deplored Russia's aggression against Ukraine, the third abstention in less than a week by the country in the world body on resolutions on the escalating crisis between Moscow and Kyiv.

 The resolution was adopted with 141 votes in favour, five Member States voting against and 35 abstentions.
 The General Assembly broke into an applause as the resolution was adopted.